alienator88/Pearcleaner/README.md

 [Sentinel](https://github.com/alienator88/Sentinel) - A GUI for controlling gatekeeper status on your mac

 [Viz](https://github.com/alienator88/Viz) - Utility for extracting text from images, videos, qr/barcodes

-[McBrew](https://github.com/alienator88/McBrew) - A GUI for managing your homebrew